-The Mars Exploration program has been launching around 20 years since first probe Mars Pathfinder done by NASA landed on the Red’s Planet surface.
+The Mars Exploration Program has been launching around 20 years since the first probe Mars Pathfinder done by NASA landed on the Red’s Planet surface.
 For this time another four rovers touched down the Martian ground: Spirit & Opportunity (2004), Phoenix (2008) and Curiosity (2012).
 All of those missions beamed many photos of the Red Planet environment.
-Among a tens photos available on the main Mars I selected those, which presents the biggest fragments of the Martian sky.
+Among tens of photos available on the main Mars, I selected those, which present the biggest fragments of the Martian sky.

 Everyone saw the sky on Earth.
 Our sky appears blue because air scatters more blue wavelengths than red.
 This is a result of the scattering of sunlight.
 During the day a blue color is perceived by the human eye.
-On the typical sunny day Earth’s sky blue gradient is the darkest in the zenith and light near the horizon (pic.
+On the typical sunny day, Earth’s sky blue gradient is the darkest in the zenith and light near the horizon (Pic.
 1).
-This is because light that comes overhead encounters 1/38 of the air mass that light coming along a horizon path encounters.
+This is because the light that comes overhead encounters 1/38 of the air mass that light coming along a horizon path encounters.

-On top of that Earth’s surface also influences to the sky colour.
-Majority of Earth’s surface consists water (blue colour), from which eventually both the direct sunlight and light scattered in the atmosphere is reflected in blue colour making the sky more blue.
-Standing on the Earth we can also see the blueness of the horizon and object, that are situated further from us appears like bluish.
-This is caused by smallish part of the air–tiny hydrocarbon particles relased by vegetation chemically react with ozone molecules, that selectively scatter blue light, giving the mountains, remote objects blue appareance (pic.
+On top of that Earth’s surface also influences the sky colour.
+The majority of Earth’s surface consists of water (blue colour), from which eventually both the direct sunlight and light scattered in the atmosphere are reflected in blue color making the sky bluer.
+Standing on the Earth we can also see the blueness of the horizon and object, that is situated further from us appears like bluish.
+This is caused by smallish part of the air–tiny hydrocarbon particles released by vegetation chemically react with ozone molecules, that selectively scatter blue light, giving the mountains, remote objects blue appearance (pic.
 3).

-Martian sky appears to be different that Earth’s one.
-People could see it since the Viking Mars landers sended back a first color photos in 1977.
-Since that time many photos has been sended back to Earth showing a different appearance of the Red’s Planet sky.
-Generally speaking is really hard to state exact colour of the Martian Sky.
+Martian sky appears to be different than Earth’s one.
+People could see it since the Viking Mars landers sent back first color photos in 1977.
+Since that time many photos have been sent back to Earth showing a different appearance of the Red’s Planet sky.
+Generally speaking, is really hard to state the exact colour of the Martian sky.
 Some images show it to have a red sky, other a butterscotch sky and even, similarly like on Earth blue sky.
-Taking a full 360-panorama photos by rovers before Curiosity seemed to be difficult, because the rovers couldn’t see the full vista at once.
+Taking full 360-panorama photos by rovers before Curiosity seemed to be difficult because the rovers couldn’t see the full vista at once.
 They couldn’t see a whole sky simultaneously.
 It took a few days to complete the panorama.
-Rover had to make a smaller pictures and then stick all together.
-During this time weather could have change and sky would have a different color also.
+Rover had to make smaller pictures and then stick all together.
+During this time weather could have changed and the sky would have a different color also.

-Aforementioned graph shows the photo rendering possibilities for the Opportunity Rover, which is equipped with 6 photo filters.
+The aforementioned graph shows the photo rendering possibilities for the Opportunity rover, which is equipped with 6 photo filters.
 Below you can see the example of pictures done by using different color rendering.

-Twilights on Mars lasts for a long time, becouse of the dust density in the atmosphere, which perfectly scatters the sunlight.
-During the low dust level the observer would be able to see Martian clouds on the sky.
-There are very faint clouds, which looks likewise a noticulent clouds seen from the Earth’s surface.
-Those clouds are higher than every clouds on Earth – up to 100 km.
+Twilights on Mars lasts for a long time, because of the dust density in the atmosphere, which perfectly scatters the sunlight.
+During the low dust level, the observer would be able to see Martian clouds in the sky.
+There are very faint clouds, which look likewise noctilucent clouds seen from the Earth’s surface.
+Those clouds are higher than every cloud on Earth – up to 100 km.
 The clouds are most likely made of carbon dioxide and can be seen reflecting the sunlight against the darkness of the twilight sky, making it more violet (pic.
 10).

-There is a much variations of the Martian sky due to the level of dust influence.
-There are huge dust thunderstorms, that may cover a continent-size areas, which may last even a month.
-During that weather the light level drops quickly and sky color turns from butterscotch to reddish, even brown (pic.
+There is a much variation of the Martian sky due to the level of dust influence.
+There are huge dust thunderstorms, that may cover continent-sized areas, which may last even a month.
+During that weather, the light level drops quickly and sky color turns from butterscotch to reddish, even brown (pic.
 11).

 Those huge dust storms are caused by winds.
-Aside for winds, generated by difference of the heating up the surface and especially by trade winds, that exist at low altitudes.
-At higher latitudes a series of high and low pressure areas dominates the weather.
+Aside from winds, generated by the difference of the heating up the surface and especially by trade winds, that exist at low altitudes.
+At higher latitudes, a series of high and low-pressure areas dominate the weather.
 Because Mars is much dryer than Earth, and in consequence dust raised by these winds tends to remain in the atmosphere longer than on Earth as there is no precipitation to wash it out.